Table of contents

 To that end, it’s a good idea to find out what kind of ransomware your iPhone or iPad has first before removing it.

-While you can try to identify the type of ransomware on your device by researching the symptoms or making use of community forums like Reddit, these methods don't yield the most accurate results and can be misleading.
+While you can try to identify the type of ransomware on your device by researching the symptoms or making use of community forums like Reddit, these methods don't always yield the most accurate results and can be misleading.

 A more effective solution is No More Ransom’s ransomware identification tool, Crypto Sheriff.
 The platform uses the information you input to identify the type of ransomware on your device.
 Here’s how to use it:

-- Go to https://www.nomoreransom.org/crypto-sheriff.php in your browser
+- Go to the Crypto Sheriff page in your browser.

 - Select Choose first file from PC.
-Don’t let this throw you off, you can upload files from your iPhone or iPad using this option
+Don’t let this throw you off; you can upload files from your iPhone or iPad using this option.

-- Now tap the relevant category from which you want to upload a file and proceed
+- Now tap the relevant category from which you want to upload a file and proceed.

-- Now upload a second file by tapping the Choose second file from PC option and following the same steps as above
+- Now upload a second file by tapping the Choose second file from PC option and following the same steps as above.

 Here are some common types of ransomware used by cyber thieves: